Recognise God’s voice when he speaks to us.

 (To read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)

 But, here I am stating that it does indeed happen!
 I certainly rate myself as a ‘thinker’.
-And I would guess that YOU, the reader, would not be on this web page if you weren’t one as well.
+And I would guess that YOU, the reader, would not be reading this article if you weren’t one as well.
 So, when I write that God speaks, I mean that I have proven it for myself beyond reasonable doubt.
 (Again, to read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)

 2. WHY HE SPEAKS TO US

-Anyway, in those cases, God speaks the words that he wants passed on, into the mind of the ‘gifted’ person.
-Then they repeat that message to the person they have been told by God to speak to.
+Anyway, in those cases, God in the person of the ‘Holy Spirit’ speaks the words that he wants passed on, into the mind of the ‘gifted’ person.
+Then they repeat that message to the person they have been told by the Holy Spirit to speak to.
 See the articles, “Messages of knowledge” and “Prophecies” that specifically relate.
 Yes, this stuff ‘rattled my cage’, when I experienced it, I can tell you.
+You certainly know what those words mean for you, when you are on the receiving end of a ‘genuine’ message.
+No kidding … YOU KNOW!

 But for all that, I am not talking about what goes on in the ‘movement’ here.
 Rather, I am discussing how God really can speak directly to ANY one of us, at ANY time, under ANY circumstances.
 That is, if he wishes to do so.

-I have received a few of these personally, and they are mentioned here and there in articles within this website.
-Most were related to helping people, sometimes not even known by me.
+I have received a few of these ‘directive’ messages personally during my own journey of faith, and they are mentioned here and there in articles within this website.
+Some certainly were related to helping people, sometimes not even known by me.
 Some were like, “Check on your friend X”.
 As you would guess, I’d call them by phone and maybe find life had dealt them a ‘blow’.
 Then I would do my best to ‘help them out’.
 The process would often successfully use a ‘prayer of request‘, in the company of that friend.

 My wife receives many more of these directives to help others than me, which often check out to be real in the long run.
 She has a naturally ‘warm heart’, so I guess the Lord puts that to use.

 Secondly, God speaks when he wants to lovingly support one of us Christians in our lives.
 And I believe I have a really great example of this process.
 And it was given to me by my late mum.
 I now share it with you.
 She had strong Christian faith.
-Unfortunately though, my mum was always an extremely anxious person, and she also struggled with serious depression as well.
+Unfortunately though, my mum was always a very anxious person, and at times she also struggled with serious depression.

-The story actually related to me as an eleven year old child.
+The story actually related to me as a ten year old child.
 My dad had died a year before, and my mum was still grieving badly.
 On this occasion I had been rushed to hospital in an ambulance with meningococcal disease.
 This was a serious life threatening infection, and the last thing my mum needed at that point of time.

-Now, she always believed the worst, when faced with challenges in life.
-I write that as a result of my experiences when watching her ‘crumble’ as a result.
+Now, she always ‘believed the worst’, when faced with any challenges in life.
+I write that as a result of my experiences of watching her ‘crumble’ as a result.
 And on this occasion she overheard a doctor speaking about me.
 He stated, “I don’t think the lad will make it!”
 Mum explained to me, decades later, how she felt her mental health going into ‘free fall’ after hearing that.
 And what stopped her psychological breakdown?
 She told me that God spoke to her, so clearly, in that instant.
 His words were simply, “He WON’T die!”

 Yes, she knew the source of those words in her head, based on previous experiences, and believed them.
-She had absolutely no doubts that it was God!
+She had absolutely no doubt that it was God!
+He simply gave her clear advice that ‘all would be well’.
+She just needed to relax!
 I know ‘full well’ that she would have had that psychological breakdown otherwise.

 3. RECOGNISING HIS VOICE